Asia stocks dented by trade war, Brexit showdown paralyzes pound

 MSCI's broadest index of Asia-Pacific shares outside Japan .MIAPJ0000PUS shed 0.3% while Japan's Nikkei .N225 rose by 0.1%.

-China's mainland shares .CSI300 were fractionally lower y lower while Hong Kong's benchmark edged up 0.1% .HSI.
+China's mainland shares .CSI300 were fractionally lower while Hong Kong's benchmark edged up 0.1% .HSI.

 The United States began imposing 15% tariffs on a variety of Chinese goods on Sunday and China began imposing new duties on U.S. crude oil, the latest escalation in their trade war.